Mpatel41/Pipeline_Project/README.md

 # Getting Started

 ## On the Command Line

+** Make sure to have the software listed above installed before running the scripts

 1. Use the following command to clone this repository to your local device on the command line